2010-2014 Subaru Outback

 2010 • 2011 • 2012 • 2013 • 2014

-In a nutshell: This article is an overview of your Outback's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Outback's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Subaru.

 Overview of the Subaru Outback